 Now some of you out there are probably asking, “Why do I need the breadth and scope of Azure to run a single Internet of Things device?”
 The answer is simple.
 With IoT Edge, you can now envision scenarios in which you need your code, application or resources closer to home including the ability to run real analytics and intelligence for your device.

 Take, for example, a ship out to sea where satellite internet is available, or a large network of industrial devices located in 10 different geographies.
-With these new capabilities, you can now monitor, analyze, predict or control your devices locally versus connecting your devices to data center locations that may or may not be in the same geography as your machines.
+With these new capabilities, you can now monitor, analyze, predict or control your devices locally versus connecting your devices to data centre locations that may or may not be in the same geography as your machines.
 In doing so, you can achieve much lower latencies with real-time analytics and intelligence.
 You also have increased device support for a broader range of IoT devices including Raspberry Pi.

 One of the themes we are hearing already on day one is “cloud on the edge” or the idea of bringing the cloud to your local area, which includes this service and others like Azure Stack which we will write about later.
 Out of all the cloud conferences, we have gone to this year, this is the first to really push the idea of an intelligent cloud which removes traditional barriers by allowing users to move their code out of the data center and bring it to your locale.